|

 Ammeter (18)

-The ammeter, in the multiple gauge, indicates the charging or discharging
+The ammeter, in the multiple gauge, indicates the charging or discharging rate of the battery.

 An automatic control regulates the charging rate.

-remain constant for a short while and then fall as the battery again becomes
+When starting from cold, the charge rate will rise to a steady maximum, remain constant for a short while and then fall as the battery again becomes fully charged.

 Fuel and oil level indicator (17)

-The fuel level indicator, in the multiple instrument, only operates with
+The fuel level indicator, in the multiple instrument, only operates with the ignition 'on, The instrument shows the fuel level.

-The fuel level indicator is not a precision instrument and cannot be used
+The fuel level indicator is not a precision instrument and cannot be used to determine accurate consumption figures.

-centre knob on the right-hand side of the instrument panel is moved outwards.
+This gauge will also indicate the approximate engine oil level when the centre knob on the right-hand side of the instrument panel is moved outwards.

 |